cgrindel/rules_spm/examples/README.md

   module maps in dependent Swift packages.
 - [Interesting Dependencies](/examples/interesting_deps): Demonstrates the declaration of dependent Swift packages with unique or non-standard characteristics.
+- [Public Headers](/examples/public_hdrs): Example of the package that holds its public headers in a 'public' directory.

 ## Integration Tests